kerighan/kinbaku/README.md

     print(edge)
 ```

 Node keys must imperatively be strings with a maximum length.
-The maximum length can be changed *before* the graph is created using the _max_key_len_ keyword argument.
+The maximum length can be set *before* the graph is created using the _max_key_len_ keyword argument.

 ## Using custom attributes